swajid/review_and_read_ahead/README.md

 Stuff
 - [ ] [make own `%>%`'s for stuff like this project, `tidybulk`](https://github.com/stemangiola/tidybulk) <!-- (no offense to the author(s)'s hard work) soapbox: great idea for intro but I personally wouldn't use the tidyverse with bioinformatics b/c bioconductor is already complicated enough BUT this is a good way to write WRAPPER functions/pipes to "tidyize" (i.e. make the code cleaner to read) BASE (non-tidyverse) R code -->
+- [ ] add to code chunks/templates on bottom (old/new code, notes on Perl from bioinfo etc.) <!-- keep as one long document bc that's what works for me. -->

 **@ myself!!! must update this page!!!!** [[super good thread with ideas]](https://twitter.com/ChelseaParlett/status/1212566782436761600) [[+ this heatmap]](https://twitter.com/IyueSung/status/1212781280724766720)